Bonekazz/javelha/README.md

 javac Main.java
 java Main

-# or you can use makefiles and type:
+# if you have Make installed
 make
 ```